fnr1r/kadishutu/docs/GameSave.md

 - Dark
 - (there might be an 8th value as padding)

+NOTE: If an affinity-changing skill is added via save editing, the affinities are only updated when starting a battle.

 It's 14 or 16 bytes in total.

 ## Potential info